Insights and Updates

 What Is Days Sales Outstanding?

-DSO is a working capital metric that shows how efficiently your business converts credit sales into collected cash.
+DSO is a working capital metric that measures how efficiently a business converts credit sales into collected cash.
 The number represents average collection time: a DSO of 45 means invoices take 45 days on average to turn into cash.
-Credit teams and CFOs use it to monitor collection efficiency, benchmark against industry peers, and catch accounts trending toward late payment before they become write-offs.

 What Is the DSO Formula?